Funny & Sentimental Mom Mugs: The Ultimate Gift Guide

 She birthed you.
 Raised you.
 Probably microwaved her tea 6 times before drinking it.
 Let’s give her some credit - and a mug.

-According to psychologists, maternal burnout is very real (see: exhaustion, emotional distancing, and guilt when breathing too loudly near teenagers).
+According to psychologists, maternal burnout is very real (see: exhaustion, emotional distancing, and guilt when breathing too loudly near teenagers) (Stress in America, America Psychological Association, 2024).
 But acknowledgment matters.
 Even a tiny one.
 Even if it’s printed in Comic Sans on a dishwasher-safe cup.

 Some moms and daughters hug.
 Others exchange memes.
 Either way, the right mug gets the message across.